michaelhenry/XConfigs/README.md

 Similar with logger tool such as [swift-log](https://github.com/apple/swift-log), You can simply create a single global variable or just a singleton, as long as the it conforms to [XConfigSpec](Sources/XConfigs/Protocols/XConfigsSpec.swift)ification and then use the `@XConfig` property wrapper inside it.

 If you have some custom datatype, you can simply conform them to `RawStringValueRepresentable`.
+So the key thing is as long as a value can be represented as a string, it should be fine.

 ```swift
 struct AppConfigs: XConfigSpec {